 Inside every Pro2 Controller are two Readers.
 The readers generate the RFID signal and broadcast it from any connected Gators or Flash Points to collect and store the tag data on the Pro2.
 Collected tag data is stored on an internal storage drive as well, and any collected data will be available for 2 weeks after collection.

 Each Reader has 4 Antenna ports.
 This means that one Reader can support up to 14 feet of timing line or 28 feet per Pro Controller.
 (4/8 meters for non-US gators).

 The UHF port mesa is a very straight forward part of the controller.
 It contains all 8 ports from both readers.
 The ports are staggered to make it a bit easier to connect the cables to the controller.
 The ports are BNC connectors, so the cable plugs have to be inserted with the channel over the pin on the port, then twisted to lock them into place.
 When a cable is inserted and the controller is powered on, the LED above the port will light, indicating that the connection is stable.
 You can also view the status of each port in the ChronOS software.

 For more on ChronoTrack Antennas and Tags, click HERE.

 The Pro2 operates using AC power or Ryobi Lithium power tool batteries.
-The Pro2 does not come with the batteries, but these can be purchased from Home Depot or online for about $100 for 2 batteries.
+The Pro2 does not come with the batteries, but these can be purchased from Home Depot or online for about $100 for 2 batteries 4Ah batteries.
 The latest battery version is the P197 model.
 Larger capacity batteries such as the 6Ah P193 will also work with the controller*.